By continuing to use this site, you agree to our use of cookies.

 - We pick up the loaded equipment and transport it to California

-- The shipping containers set sail out of California (sailings happen twice a week)
+- The shipping containers sail from California to Honolulu

-- Your belongings travel from Honolulu to the final destination or unload at the service center in Honolulu
+- Your belongings travel from Honolulu to the final destination (or unload at the service center)

 - The entire transit time averages just 9-16 business days

-You can add services like storage or moving labor if needed.
-Storage is available at origin, in California or at the service center in Honolulu.
-U-Pack doesn’t provide loading or unloading help, but we can refer you to experienced local moving crews.
+You can add storage if needed.
+Depending on availability, storage will be at origin, in California or at the service center in Honolulu.

-Need to ship a car, motorcycle or scooter to Hawaii?
+Shipping a car, motorcycle or scooter to Hawaii

-Live plants are not allowed in U-Pack containers, so you should follow the State of Hawaii Plant Industry Division guidelines to move vegetation.
+Live vegetation is not allowed in U-Pack containers.
+Follow the State of Hawaii Plant Industry Division guidelines for shipping plants to your new home.

-Hawaii moving costs can be pricier than moves within the continental U.S. You can save money by using a budget-friendly service like U-Pack and downsizing belongings before the move to decrease the shipment size.
+Hawaii moving costs can be more expensive than moves within the continental U.S. You can save money by using U-Pack’s budget-friendly service and downsizing belongings before the move to decrease the shipment size.

-You can request a U-Pack quote online and provide your email address so we can get back to you with a price once we’ve double-checked all the details.
-Most U-Pack quotes are instant but moves to Hawaii are more complex and require a moving consultant’s review.
+Most U-Pack quotes are instant, but moves to Hawaii are more complex and require a moving consultant’s review.
+You can start your quote online and provide an email address so we can get back to you with a price once we’ve double-checked all the details.

 Let us know in the comments if you have questions about moving to Hawaii with U-Pack.